 "We handled this week as best we could," said Phelps.
 "I would have liked to have won one or two of these games.
 But you have to be realistic.
-To have won tonight, we would have had to do most things to perfection.
-"Indiana just had excellent execution at both ends of the floor.
+To have won tonight, we would have had to do most things to "Indiana just had excellent execution at both ends of the floor.
 They're very unselfish and patient.
-Credit them for taking us out of our game plan."
+Credit them for taking us out of our game plan.'
 Notre Dame's game plan was to go down low to freshman Tim Kempton in hopes of duplicating his 17-point performance against UCLA.
 If that failed, of course, there was always John Paxson.
-Kempton, however, was forced to the bench just four minutes into the game with three fouls, rendering only achieve a single 1-2 finish.
-In him to an ineffective five points, one contrast, Western Michigan had 1-2 rebound and four turnovers in 19 minutes Paxson, meanwhile, showed some effects of the knee injury that forced him to sit out practice on Sunday and Monday.
+Kempton, however, was forced to the bench just four minutes into the rebound and four turnovers in 19 minutes.

+Paxson, meanwhile, showed some effects of the knee injury that forced him to sit out practice on Sunday and Monday.
 Paxson was also bothered by a pain in his neck - namely Hoosier senior guard Tony Brown, who played "human shadow" and held the senior all-American to an uncharacteristic 5 of-16, 10-point performance.
-"Pax' just wasn't himself tonight," said Phelps.
+"Pax' just wasn't himself tonight," clinic of patient offense, aggressive said Phelps.
 "He hadn't practiced in a couple of days, and he looked a little tired.
-His shooting was off a little bit, but he told me he got hit (fouled) on about five of them."
-"Brown did a good job of staving with Paxson," said Knight, who won his seventh game in ten tries against Phelps.
-"He also did well to stay out of foul trouble.
-"Paxson's as good a guard as there is in the country.
+His shooting was off a little bit, but he told me he got hit (fouled) on about five of them.
+"Brown did a good job of staying with Paxson," said Knight, who won his seventh game in ten tries against Phelps.
+"He also did well to stay out of foul trouble "Paxson's as good a guard as there is in the country.
 You don't defense John Paxson.
-He's a helluva ballplayer.'
-The Irish, despite their hardships, trailed just 26-25 at halftime, thanks to 12 points by senior Bill Varner.
-But IU, after what must have been a loud tongue-lashing by Knight at halftime, came out and played a second half worthy of the highlight film.

-The Hoosiers hit 10 of 15 from the field after intermission, many of them coming on perfectly executed back-door layups, and then sank 22 of 26 free throws down the stretch to ice the game.
+He's a helluva bal- The Irish, despite their hardships, trailed just 26-25 at halftime, thanks to 12 points by senior Bill Varner.
+But IU, after what must have been a loud tongue-lashing by Knight at halftime, came out and played a second half worthy of the highlight The Hoosiers hit 10 of 15 from the field after intermission, many of them coming on perfectly executed back-door layups, and then sank 22 of 26 free throws down the stretch to ice the game.
 Indiana also outrebounded Notre Dame, 21-10, in the final 20 minutes.
 "They're a veteran team," said Phelps of Indiana, which started five seniors last night.
 "And that's what helps you.
 A couple of their guys (Randy Wittman and Ted Kitchel) are fifth-year seniors, and their experience showed tonight.'
 Paxson did make his presence felt on the defensive end, as he held Wittman to 12 points, 13 below his average.
 But Kitchel (17 points) and center Steve Bouchie (19 points) helped pick up the slack.
 The three frontliners also combined for 25 rebounds and did not miss a single foul shot between them in 20 tries.
 On the bright side for Notre Dame, freshman guard Joseph Price scored a career high 13 points while committing just one turnover.
 "He played well in his 34 minutes," said See HOOSIERS, page 10